mtumilowicz/java11-lambda-needs-final-or-effectively-final-local-variables/README.md

 _Reference_: https://docs.oracle.com/javase/specs/jls/se11/jls11.pdf

 # preface
+If a variable is effectively final, adding the final modifier to its declaration will not introduce any compile-time errors.
+Conversely, a local variable or parameter that is declared final in a valid program becomes effectively final if the final modifier is removed.

 Any local variable, formal parameter, or exception parameter used but not declared in a lambda expression must either be declared final or be effectively final, or a compile-time error occurs where the use is attempted.
 # project description
 ```
 class Restriction {